mrfm-leiden/CommonFunctions/README.md

 ## read_tdms
 Function written by Timon to read tdms files.

-## readcalcfft
-Function that uses the read_tdms to read out a file, split the data in &lt;div&gt; pieces and calculate the fft of each piece.
-Not used a lot.

 ## takefourier
 Function to take the fourier transform of data_tdms.

-## calcenergy
-Function that calculates the energy of the mode and the background energy next to the mode input.

-## readblocks
-Function to append the data from multiple tdms_files of len(tdms_block)

-## calcspectrablocks
-Function that divides the files into blocks of &lt;size&gt; files, calculates the fft and saves a running average of the correlationmatrix.

 ## dftoa
 Function to calculate the amplitude of the z mode as a function of f and df.